pmarien/rest-api-response/README.md

 [![Coverage Status](https://coveralls.io/repos/pmarien/rest-api-response/badge.svg?branch=develop&service=github)](https://coveralls.io/github/pmarien/rest-api-response?branch=develop)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/358209df-2792-425b-ae62-eacc6742db3c/mini.png)](https://insight.sensiolabs.com/projects/358209df-2792-425b-ae62-eacc6742db3c)

-This Library provides an API-Handling abstraction on top of the Symfony HTTP-Foundation-Component for RESTful JSON-API's.
+This Library provides a Response abstraction for RESTful JSON-API's on top of the Symfony HTTP-Foundation-Component.

 The Library defines custom Exceptions and Exception-Interfaces for Error Handling.

 There is a Response-Class for handling of successfull responses and an Error-Response-Class for Exception-Responses.

+## Install with Composer

+    composer require pmarien/rest-api-response

 ## Usage
 ### JSON Output

+**Status**:

-Status: *indicates, weather the request was successful or not*
+*indicates, weather the request was successful or not*

+**Count**:

-Count: *Number of results which are delivered within the results array*
+*Number of results which are delivered within the results array*

+**Results**:

-Results: *Array of one or more data objects (your data)*
+*Array of one or more data objects (your data)*

 #### Success